Trung28899/NodeJS-SQL-Database/README.txt

         - 2nd Commit
         - Setting up database in ./util/database.js
         - importing database and use it in app.js

+    2. Retrieving data and fetching products:
+        a.
+Retrieving data:
+            - 3rd Commit
+            - See code in app.js

 IV.
 Other Notes:
     This module contain: